 For cash flow hedges, adjust the guidance for assessment of hedge effectiveness to allow an entity to continue to apply cash flow hedge accounting.

+For Issue 5, the Working Group came to a tentative consensus on March 15, 2021, that ASU 2021-01 shall be applied to derivative transactions for statutory accounting.
+Accordingly, derivative instruments that are modified to change the reference rate used for margining, discounting, or contract price alignment that is a result of reference rate reform (regardless of whether the reference rate that is expected to be discontinued) are eligible for the exception guidance afforded in ASU 2020-04 in that such a modification is not considered a change in the critical terms that would require dedesignation of the hedging relationship.

 Additionally, for GAAP purposes, if an entity has not adopted the amendments in ASU 2017-12, Derivatives and Hedging, it is precluded from being able to utilize certain expedients for hedge accounting.
 For statutory accounting purposes, only the hedge documentation requirements were adopted from ASU 2017-12, while the remainder of the items are pending statutory accounting review.
 The Working Group concluded that all allowed expedient methods are permitted as elections for all reporting entities under statutory accounting.
 However, if a reporting entity is a U.S. GAAP filer, the reporting entity may only make elections under ASU 2017-12 if such elections were also made for their U.S. GAAP financials.

 INT 20-01 Status

-No further discussion is planned.
+Further discussion is planned.

 G:\FRS\DATA\Stat Acctg\3.
 National Meetings\A. National Meeting Materials\2021\March 15 (Spring)\NM Exposures\21-01.1 INT 20-01 - Reference Rate Reform (updated for ASU 2021-01).docx